-Across the board, however, low carb ways of eating typically emphasize seriously cutting back on the sugar and simple carbs or cutting them out altogether.
+Across the board, however, low-carb ways of eating typically emphasize seriously cutting back on sugar and simple carbs or cutting them out altogether.

 They also focus on increasing healthy fats.
 Some healthy fats include olive, avocado, and coconut oil as well as butter.
 All healthy ways of eating will also encourage increasing whole plant foods and leafy greens.

 “Eating the rainbow” when it comes to vegetables is a great idea for any way of eating!